GBJim/tfo-docker/README.md

-# This is a Dockerfile that builds a docker image of [Tensor Flow Object Detection Models](https://github.com/tensorflow/models/tree/master/object_detection)
+# This is a Dockerfile that builds a docker image for Training [Tensor Flow Object Detection Models](https://github.com/tensorflow/models/tree/master/object_detection)

 ## The current version supports CUDA8.0.
 Be sure you are using Nvidia Driver >= 367